proalmaz/ft_philosophers/README.md

 # Algorithm

-think until the left fork is available, when it is, pick it up;
+1. think until the left fork is available, when it is, pick it up

-think until the right fork is available, when it is, pick it up;
+2. think until the right fork is available, when it is, pick it up

-when both forks are held, eat for a fixed amount of time;
+3. when both forks are held, eat for a fixed amount of time

-then, put the right fork down;
+4. then, put the right fork down

-then, put the left fork down;
+5. then, put the left fork down

-repeat.
+6. repeat

 `Deadlock` does not happen because all philosophers take the left fork first then the right fork and the last philosopher takes the right fork and then the left.